Not easy voting green: Germans wary of getting climate bill

 “It’s very obvious that Germany is a political and economic force to be reckoned with in Europe and the world” he told the AP, adding that the Greens offer “pragmatic solutions” to the climate crisis.

-“I honestly don’t want my children, who are 6 and 9, or your children and grandchildren, to ask us in 20 years’ time: ‘Why didn’t you turn the rudder around back then?’”
+“I honestly don’t want my children, who are 6 and 9, or your children and grandchildren, to ask us in 20 years’ time: ‘Why didn’t you turn the rudder around back then,’” she said.

+Her words echo a dry political tome published in 1997 about the need to devote financial resources to saving the environment.

+The book, titled “The Price of Survival,” was written by Germany’s then-environment minister — Angela Merkel.

 Follow AP’s coverage of Germany’s election at https://apnews.com/hub/germany-election